 Forte de São Jorge de Oitavos

-This fort houses an engaging military collection in its museum with minimal entry costs.
+- Description: This fort offers an intriguing military collection in its museum.

 Guia Lighthouse – Farol da Guia

 - History: Portugal’s first lighthouse, rebuilt in 1761 after the 1755 Lisbon earthquake.